-· All images over the PPP connection will be grayscale to conserve bandwidth.
-If other

-- Some areas of the screen may not be updated as frequently as others, and animations or other auto-updating areas of the screen may appear out-of-focus or "blocky" as a result.
-Since the area around the mouse pointer is refreshed most frequently, hold the pointer over an area to improve its clarity. - It may be beneficial to minimize any unnecessary icons, backgrounds, or other clutter on the host computer's desktop to make the dial-up connection as efficient as possible. - If you need to configure the device over a serial connection while the modem option is enabled, connect a serial cable (see immediately above for instructions on what type of cable to use for the port you are accessing on the SVxx41HDIE) and begin a terminal session following the instructions under Terminal Configuration Using a Serial Cable in this manual.
+- All images over the PPP connection will be grayscale to conserve bandwidth.
+If other users are connected while a PPP session is active, their screens will be in grayscale as well.
+When PPP is inactive, color is automatically re-enabled. - Some areas of the screen may not be updated as frequently as others, and animations or other auto-updating areas of the screen may appear out-of-focus or "blocky" as a result.
+Since the area around the mouse pointer is refreshed most frequently, hold the pointer over an area to improve its clarity. - It may be beneficial to minimize any unnecessary icons, backgrounds, or other clutter on the host computer's desktop to make the dial-up connection as efficient as possible. - If you need to configure the device over a serial connection while the modem option is enabled, connect a serial cable and begin a terminal session following the instructions under Terminal ConfigurationUsing a Serial Cable in this manual.
 Once connected, you will see the following message: